operator-framework/operator-controller/CONTRIBUTING.md

 Operator Controller is an Apache 2.0 licensed project and accepts contributions via GitHub pull requests (PRs).

-Thanks for you interest in contributing to the Operator-Controller.
+Thank you for your interest in contributing to the Operator-Controller.

 As you may or may not know, the Operator-Controller project aims to deliver the user experience described in the [Operator Lifecycle Manager (OLM) V1 Product Requirements Document (PRD)](https://docs.google.com/document/d/1-vsZ2dAODNfoHb7Nf0fbYeKDF7DUqEzS9HqgeMCvbDs/edit).
 The design requirements captured in the OLM V1 PRD were born from customer and community feedback based on the experience they had with the released version of [OLM V0](github.com/operator-framework/operator-lifecycle-manager).

 The user experience captured in the OLM V1 PRD introduces many requirements that are best satisfied by a microservices architecture.
 The OLM V1 experience currently relies on four projects:
 - [The Operator-Controller project](https://github.com/operator-framework/operator-controller/), which is the top level component allowing users to specify operators they'd like to install.
 - [The Catalogd project](https://github.com/operator-framework/catalogd/), which hosts operator content and helps users discover installable content.
-- [The Deppy project](https://github.com/operator-framework/deppy/), which enables the operator-controller to identify valid installs and upgrades from the list of installable content provided via the Catalod project
+- [The Deppy project](https://github.com/operator-framework/deppy/), which enables the operator-controller to identify valid installs and upgrades from the list of installable content provided via the Catalogd project.
 - [The RukPak project](https://github.com/operator-framework/rukpak/), which facilitates the installation of operators.

 Each of the projects listed above have their own governance, release milestones, and release cadence.
 However, from a technical perspective, the "OLM V1 experience" matches the experienced offered by the operator-controller project, the top level component which introduces dependencies on RukPak, Deppy, and the Catalogd projects.